cugos/cugos.github.com/2023-spring-fling/index.md

     room: Bezos
     time: 2:15 PM
     bio: |
-        and How to organize local mapping teams.
+        and how to organize local mapping teams.
  -
     type: title
     title: Active mapping and Q&A